-(1957) is director of the Literatuurmuseum in The Hague and chair of the Jan Campert-stichting.
-He studied Dutch language in Leiden and worked since 1982 for the then Letterkundig Museum named organisation that looks after the national Dutch literary heritage.
-He organised exhibitions about, among others, Remco Campert, Miep Diekmann, and Cees Nooteboom.
-He edited a large number of Schrijversprentenboeken (photo books about writers) on subjects like Paul Biegel, Frans Kellendonk, and humour in literature.
+(1957) is director of the Literatuurmuseum in The Hague and chair of the Jan Campert Foundation.
+He studied Dutch language in Leiden and, as of 1982, worked for the organisation that looks after the national Dutch literary heritage (formerly the Letterkundig Museum).
+He organised exhibitions about writers such as Remco Campert, Miep Diekmann, and Cees Nooteboom.
+He also edited a large number of Schrijversprentenboeken (photo books about writers), for example about Paul Biegel, Frans Kellendonk, and on the theme of humour in literature.
 From 2002 to 2005 he was director of the Haags Historisch Museum/Museum de Gevangenpoort.
-In 2009 he returned as director to the Literatuurmuseum.
-Meinderts has publications to his name on writers Anna Blaman, Emmy van Lokhorst, and Sonja Witstein.
-He also wrote Een literaire roadtrip (A Literary Road Trip), an account of a thirty-day pilgrimage to one hundred writers' graves.(WN 2019)
+In 2009 he returned to the Literatuurmuseum as director.
+Meinderts has publications to his name on writers Anna Blaman, Emmy van Lokhorst and Sonja Witstein.
+He also wrote Een literaire roadtrip (A Literary Road Trip), an account of a thirty-day pilgrimage to one hundred writers' graves.(WN 2020)

 Archive available for: Aad Meinderts